cwoac/nvvim/README.md

 [@shoaibkamil](https://github.com/shoaibkamil)
 [@eklenske](https://github.com/eklenske)

-### Arch Linux
+### dynamic python (i.e. Arch Linux)
-nvim requires your vim installation to be compiled with `+python2`, under Arch this has recently changed to dynamic linking, so until xapian / vim sort it out (see [here](https://trac.xapian.org/ticket/623)), you will need to rebuild your vim accordingly
+If your installation of vim is compiled using dynamic linking (e.g. Arch linux), then nvim requires libpython3.so to be preloaded or it won't work. the `nvim` script should handle this for you.
+If you are invoking nvim by hand, set `LD_PRELOAD=/path/to/libpython3.so`.
+The script assumes this file is in `/usr/lib/libpython3.so`, which is the normal location.
+If for some reason it is elsewhere, then you will need to set the `NVIM_PYTHON3_SO` environment variable accordingly.
+This may have some additional unintended consequences - for one thing, plugins which depend on python2 will almost certainly crash vim while using nvim via dynamic python3.

 ### Nixos